yangricardo/inf2070-drl-gem-study/examples/README.md

 # Reinforcement Learning with GEM

-In this document we demonstrate how to integrate various LLM RL frameworks with GEM to train your own agents!
-One of our goals is to seamlessly integrate all popular frameworks so that researchers can freely select their favorite ones and **easily compare with others' results even if they use different frameworks**.
-We believe this is the core mission for a suite standardized environments like what we are building.
+In this document, we demonstrate how to integrate various LLM reinforcement learning (RL) frameworks with GEM to train your own agents.
+One of our key goals is to enable seamless integration with all major frameworks, allowing researchers to use their preferred tools while **easily comparing results across different setups**.
+We believe this level of interoperability is central to the mission of building a standardized suite of environments.

-As for now, we support the following training frameworks (alphabet order):
+As of now, we support the following training frameworks (in alphabetical order):

 - [x] [Oat](https://github.com/sail-sg/oat)
 - [x] [Verl](https://github.com/volcengine/verl)

-To be supported soon (alphabet order):
+Planned for upcoming support (in alphabetical order):

 - [ ] [ROLL](https://github.com/alibaba/ROLL)
 - [ ] [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF)

-The learning curve comparison of two representative environments is shown below, where we can observe their curves are almost aligned.
+The learning curve comparison for two representative environments is shown below, where we observe that their curves are nearly aligned—demonstrating our goal of achieving interoperability.

 <p align="center"><img src="./comparison.png" width="70%" /></p>